 The original 1995 Warhammer Quest is still the most traditional dungeon crawl featuring creatures such as bats and spiders, enemies such as goblins and orcs, and a roleplaying sandbox approach, with levelling up of characters that has not been beaten since.
-This older classic has really expensive out of print prices, but it is a good option to consider and whilst the gameplay is simplistic compared to more modern games, it remains for many the definitive random dungeon experience.
-Games Workshop should really just re-print this game and just upscale the model quality, as it would still be a best seller.
+This older classic has really expensive out of print prices, but it is a good option to consider, especially as the prices for the newer versions increases as they also out of print.
+Whilst the gameplay in this box is quite simplistic compared to more modern dungeon crawl games, it remains for many players the definitive random dungeon experience.
+Games Workshop could just re-print this game and just upscale the model quality and it would still be a huge best seller, but they are preferring to expand their new series instead, and so i cannot see this ever happening now.